MayouKurayami/KK_HSceneOptions/README.md

 ## Prerequisites
-- Afterschool DLC
+- Afterschool DLC (Included with HF Patch and most repacks)
-- BepInEx 5.0.1 and above
+- BepInEx 5.1 and above